I guess we’re just going to keep going with yesterday’s theme. Behind the jump because it’s depressing as fuck.

 What kind of alcohol counseling, etc. did he get?
 (Sounds like none, if he’s still drinking and you’re talking about his alcohol problems and telling him not to be stupid).

-What kind of apology or amends did he make to the victim?
+What kind of apology or amends did he make to the victims?

 How does he feel about what happened?